Frank4211/Frank4211/README.md

 - 👀 I’m interested in astronomy and electronic project
 - 🌱 I’m currently learning variable stars
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me at frank_chou@hotmail.com.tw
+-

 <!---
 Frank4211/Frank4211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.